Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

   - **Support:** Users can lodge cases and access a WatsonX Assistant powered chatbot for quick queries or live agent support for more complex issues.

-  - **AI Integration:** Watson X AI offers personalized recommendations to optimize farming practices.
+  - **AI Integration:** Watson X AI, integrated with AI guardrails, provides personalized recommendations on farming practices, including fertilizer application and crop selection.
+It also incorporates a Plant Disease Prediction feature, using WatsonX.AI incorporated with **llama3-llava-next-8b-hf** model, to display disease type, cause, life cycle, and remedies based on plant photos uploaded by farmers.

   - **Language Support:** The website supports eight languages through Watson Language Translator.